-In this section, we will look at some of the potential reasons that might cause the continuity camera to not work and provide some helpful tips.
-Please check each of these steps till the issue is resolved on your device.
+In this section, we will look at some of the potential reasons that might cause the continuity camera not to work and provide some helpful tips.
+Please check each of these steps until the issue is resolved on your device.

 - Turn OFF and ON the Bluetooth on your MacBook and iPhone a few times.

-- Press and hold Shift + Option keys and click Bluetooth icon simultaneously.
+- Press and hold Shift + Option keys and click the Bluetooth icon simultaneously.

 - Select Debug->Remove all devices.

 - Now your Mac forgets all paired devices & accessories.